Wednesday, October 16, 2019 • 11:30 a.m. - 12:00 noon

 Quality Safety Edge

-Angelica has published articles in the Journal of Organizational Behavior Management and the Journal of Applied Behavior Analysis.
+Angelica is a sought after speaker at domestic and international forums including the American Society of Safety Engineers, Behavioral Safety Now, Safety Councils as well as corporate events.
+Dr. Grindle has published articles in the Journal of Organizational Behavior Management, the Journal of Applied Behavior Analysis, and other publications.
 She also contributed to the book The Values-Based Safety Process: Improving Your Safety Culture with Behavior-Based Safety by Terry McSween, founder and president of QSE.
+Angelica is a coordinator for the Behavioral Safety Now conference.